-- Interviews conducted with businesses show that: the obligations to prepay liabilities, (in the event of tax liabilities) and to prepay the liability plus 40% of the fine imposed (in the event of customs liabilities) are considered to be considerable limitations and non-objective obstacles to the effective exercise of the right to appeal before the administrative body.
-According to businesses, these conditions (especially the prepayment of the fine in the event of customs re-assessment) are disproportionate and are of a penalizing nature, creating artificial barriers for businesses to appeal arbitrary decisions of the tax and customs administration.
-This truly constitutes a major problem for businesses that wish to appeal administrative decisions. - There is a general perception that the relevant administrations arbitrarily perform re-assessment of tax or customs liabilities, for the sole purpose of generating income and meeting their objectives and budgetary plans, by exploiting these legal "opportunities".
-In this aspect, businesses are of the opinion that the provisions of the applicable legislation, especially in the areas of taxation and customs, favour the administration in taking arbitrary decisions.
-Fiscal institutions are "de facto" legally superior to businesses, since the latter must prepay liabilities before the dispute is essentially reviewed. - Another concern relates to certain entities that are de facto bankrupt and cannot prepay their liabilities in accordance with the legal provisions mentioned above.
-In the absence of fulfilment of such conditions, appeal bodies "rightfully" reject administrative appeals.
+administrative recourse in the framework of Law No.61/2012' [as amended] is accepted only when issued by Second-Tier the format approved in accordance with Article 76 and Annex event of tax liabilities) and to prepay the liability plus 40% of the fine imposed (in the event of customs liabilities) are considered to be substantial limitations and non-objective obstacles to the effective exercise of the right to appeal before the administrative body.
+According to businesses, these conditions (especially the prepayment of the fine in the event of customs re-assessment) are disproportionate and penalising, creating artificial barriers for businesses to appeal arbitrary decisions of the tax and customs administration.
+This indeed constitutes a significant problem for businesses that wish to appeal administrative decisions.

+Banks.
+Moreover, this guarantee must be in compliance with